-It is then provided to the courts after you pass away as part of an executor’s application for a grant of probate - the process of the courts formally accepting the will and appointing the executor (for more about probate, read our guide to probate here).
+It is then provided to the courts after you pass away as part of an executor’s application for a grant of probate - the process of the courts formally accepting the will and appointing the executor

 No, you do not.
 Many people choose to get an affidavit of execution completed at the time they create their will, while others choose to get one in the future - it can also be completed after your passing.

+Whether you should get your affidavit of execution now or later depends on a few different factors.
 Many people opt to get an affidavit of execution at the time they create their will if:

 - They want to alleviate this task from their executors’ list after they pass away